Technical Support for Antennas & Related Gear

 • Impedance is opposition encountered by electrical energy as it moves away from its source.

-• Synchronizing load and source impedance will cancel out the effect leading to maximum power transfer.
+• Synchronizing load and source impedance will cancel out the effect, leading to maximum power transfer.

 Impedance matching is critical to the efficient functioning of RF setups where you want to move voltage and power optimally.
 In RF design, the matching of source and load impedances will maximize the transmission of RF power.
 Antennas will receive maximum or optimal power transfer where their impedance is matched to the output impedance of the transmission source.

 50 Ohm impedance is the standard for designing most RF systems and components.
-Coaxial cable which underpins the connectivity in a range of RF applications has a typical impedance of 50 Ohms.
-RF research undertaken in the 1920s found that optimal impedance for the transfer of RF signals would be between 30 and 60Ohms depending on voltage and power transfer.
-Having relatively standardized impedance allows matching between cabling and components such as WiFi or Bluetooth antennas, PCBs and attenuators.
-A number of key antenna types have an impedance of 50 Ohms including ZigBee, GSM, GPS, and LoRa.
+The coaxial cable, which underpins the connectivity in various RF applications, has a typical impedance of 50 Ohms.
+RF research undertaken in the 1920s found that the optimal impedance for the transfer of RF signals would be between 30 and 60 ohms, depending on voltage and power transfer.
+Having relatively standardized impedance allows for matching cabling and components such as WiFi or Bluetooth antennas, PCBs, and attenuators.
+Several key antenna types have an impedance of 50 Ohms, including ZigBee, GSM, GPS, and LoRa.